siderolabs/contrib/README.md

 This repo contains example setup of Talos/Sidero on different environments.

-The examples provided are maintained on a best effort basic and please file issues or create PR's to fix.
+The examples provided are maintained on a best effort basis and please file issues or create PR's to fix.

 ## Pulumi Examples